techidaily/site-games-able/source/_posts/nvidias-rtx-4090-a-trifecta-of-regrets.md

  However, the Colorful Neptune RTX 4090 I have cost me a little over two grand, but at that time, I thought it was worth it because of the overclocking headroom I got from liquid cooling.
 Another reason is that this card isn't nearly as chunky as other air-cooled RTX 4090 cards on the market.

  Unfortunately, I haven't even come close to maximizing the RTX 4090's full potential because of the kind of games I mostly play.
 I now feel like I could've spent half the money on an RTX 4080 for similar frame rates on esports titles like Valorant, Overwatch 2, or Fortnite.
-To get the most out of my RTX 4090 now, I need one of[the fastest gaming CPUs from AMD or Intel](https://www.makeuseof.com/amd-vs-intel-gaming/) .
+To get the most out of my RTX 4090 now, I need one of [the fastest gaming CPUs from AMD or Intel](https://www.makeuseof.com/amd-vs-intel-gaming/) .

  So, if you're on the fence about buying an RTX 4090, think about the games you play and the resolution you play at because I don't want you to make the same mistake as I did.
 I wouldn't recommend buying an RTX 4090 if you don't plan to play AAA games at 4K resolution regularly.